quarkslab/binbloom/README.md

 binbloom -t 8 firmware.bin
 ```

-A *deep search mode* is also implemented but is still experimental.
+A *deep search mode*, enable with the `-d` option, is also implemented but is still experimental.
 This mode may be useful in very rare occasions as it may
 find a valid base address when nothing else works, but it is a slower mode that may take some time to complete.

 If you want the tool to display more information, use one or more `-v` options.